Collaborative contracts explained

-Collaborative contracts secure discounted prices and preferential contract terms for buyers in the public sector.
+A collaborative contract secures discounted prices and preferential contract terms for buyers in the public sector.

 - Schools often receive less value from a commercial contract than they would from joining a collaborative contract.

-- Schools will use more of their own time and resources developing, negotiating, monitoring and managing their own commercial contract.
+- Schools use more of their own time and resources developing, negotiating, monitoring and managing their own commercial contract.

-New Zealand Government Procurement (NZGP) develops, negotiates, monitors and manages AoG contracts.
+- New Zealand Government Procurement (NZGP) develops, negotiates, monitors and manages AoG contracts.
 They are also the key point of contact for the contracts.

-Once signed up, a school is typically required to purchase all goods and/or services within the scope of that contract exclusively from the supplier/s (although some exclusions apply).
+- Once signed up, a school is typically required to purchase all goods and/or services within the scope of that contract exclusively from the supplier/s (although some exclusions apply).

-Hear how Craig saved money and time through AoG contracts.
+Watch the video to hear how Wellington East Girls' College saved money and time through AoG contracts.

-When you’re buying things that you need and you’re buying them cheaper, means that you can spend it where you want to be spending money, on delivering better education outcomes.
+Craig McWilliam: When you’re buying things that you need and you’re buying them cheaper, means that you can spend it where you want to be spending money, on delivering better education outcomes.

-There is 18 of these all-of-government contracts but 10 of them are really the ones that we see are a good fit for the schools and those savings can vary anything from 6% right through to around about that sort of 45%.
+Jan Barnett: There is 18 of these all-of-government contracts but 10 of them are really the ones that we see are a good fit for the schools and those savings can vary anything from 6% right through to around about that sort of 45%.

-We kind of got addicted once we got into it.
+Craig: We kind of got addicted once we got into it.
 So we’ve joined the Office Supplies, we’ve joined Rental Cars, we’ve joined Travel Management Services.
 We’ve joined Electricity just recently, which is exciting.

-There’s 800 schools that are currently signed onto one or more contracts.
+Jan: There’s 800 schools that are currently signed onto one or more contracts.
 With the Office Supplies contract there is actually 570 today that are signed to that one.
 So yeah absolutely the office supplies one is a good one to start with.

-We used to purchase quite a number of pallets of paper at once to be able to secure good savings.
+Craig: We used to purchase quite a number of pallets of paper at once to be able to secure good savings.
 Now we can get the same price as what we were having to purchase pallets of paper for just one single ream.
 And what’s that meant is that we’ve got lots of space, we don’t have to order in bulk and that helps for cash flows and people like me like that.

 I think it’s also easy once you’ve done one all-of-government contract.
 So if you haven’t done one before it’s a little bit daunting there’s some big paper work to go and sign and look through, but once you’ve figured that out joining up to other contracts is essentially the same process.
 And so replicating that has worked really well across the schools.

-And it does mean that the money that they’re saving here they can use it obviously somewhere else for the student’s needs.
+Jan: And it does mean that the money that they’re saving here they can use it obviously somewhere else for the student’s needs.
 It may not necessarily be with procurement, it might be for their learning.

-Featured AoG contracts
+Popular AoG contracts

 This lead agency goes to market with a group of other agencies.
 Together, they agree to a contract with a business for that business to provide goods and/or services to the group.